 Kishida presented an action plan for abolishing nuclear weapons in the first address by a Japanese prime minister to the members of the NPT Conference.

-Japanese Prime Minister KISHIDA Fumio addresses the Tenth Review Conference of the Parties to the Treaty on Non-Proliferation of Nuclear Weapons, August 1, 2022, at United Nations Headquarters in New York.
+Japanese Prime Minister Fumio Kishida addresses the Tenth Review Conference of the Parties to the Treaty on Non-Proliferation of Nuclear Weapons, August 1, 2022, at United Nations Headquarters in New York.

 Hiroshima native Prime Minister KISHIDA Fumio attended the Tenth Nuclear Non-Proliferation Treaty Review Conference at the United Nations Headquarters in New York, a first for any Japanese prime minister, on its opening day, Monday August 1.